Unveiling Topological Modes on Curved Surfaces: General setup

 In the examples we are going to consider (the shallow water equations, Maxwell's equations in inhomogeneous medium, the Jackiw-Rebbi model for curved interfaces), the curve~$\gamma$ will correspond to the location where the topological protection effects emerge (for example, topologically protected waves propagating along the equator).
-In~\cite{Green:2020} it was derived how topological modes emerge on the surface of revolution naturally admitting~$U(1)$ symmetry, which includes the shallow water topologically protected modes of~\cite{Delplace:2017}.
-We consider how topologically protected modes arise on {\it arbitrary} two-dimensional spatial manifolds thus generalizing the previous results of~\cite{Green:2020}.
+In~\cite{Green:2020}, it was shown how topological modes emerge on the surface of revolution naturally admitting~$U(1)$ symmetry, which includes the shallow water topologically protected modes of~\cite{Delplace:2017}.
+In this manuscript we consider how topologically protected modes arise on {\it arbitrary} general two-dimensional spatial manifolds, thus extending the previous results of~\cite{Green:2020}.

 $\,$